 - Northern Cape Department of Agriculture, Land Reform and Rural Development Eiland Research Station, Upington Tel: 087 630 0303 / 086 545 2250

-- Original Agricultural Business Systems (OABS) Tel: 087 095 2108 www.oabs.co.za Ken Bern of OABS has experience in the bamboo sector.
+- Original Agricultural Business Systems (OABS) www.oabs.co.za Ken Bern of OABS has experience in the bamboo sector.

 Websites and publications

-- See the websites listed earlier in this chapter.
+- See the websites listed earlier on this page.
 Those of role players provide useful information e.g. find the presentations by numerous bamboo role players on the ECDC website, www.ecdc.co.za.